music

 Deki Alem Turned Stockholm's Underground Into a Continental Obsession

-There is a particular kind of band that sounds like the nineties never ended — The Prodigy's menace, Tricky's fog, JPEGMAFIA's confrontational wit — but somehow arrives as the freshest thing on European stages in years.
-Deki Alem are that band.
+There is a particular kind of band that sounds like the nineties never ended.
+The Prodigy's menace, Tricky's fog, JPEGMAFIA's confrontational wit.
+Deki Alem carry all of that and deliver it as the freshest thing on European stages in years.
 Their debut album Forget In Mass landed in August 2025 without fanfare and hit harder than anything that came with a marketing budget.

 Twin Architecture

 Sammy and Johnny Boakye Bennett are twin brothers, Swedish-Ghanaian, raised in Gothenburg, rooted in Stockholm's underground.
 The name Deki Alem does not explain itself.
 That is part of the point.
-Operating as a four-piece with producers Richard Zastenker and Johannes Klahr, they function as a unit rather than a brand — guerrilla campaigns, DIY visuals, cryptic CDs scattered across Stockholm with song names scribbled on them.
-In an age of content calendars and release strategies, they scatter breadcrumbs and let the music do the rest.
+Operating as a four-piece with producers Richard Zastenker and Johannes Klahr, they function as a unit rather than a brand.

 The Sound of Controlled Combustion

 "Fun" is the entry point.
-The lead single — premiered on BBC Radio 6 Music by Nick Grimshaw and Emily Pilbeam independently — rides twisted breakbeats under shadowy vocal delivery.
-It sounds like a rave flyer that has been left in the rain and partially dissolved into noise.
+The lead single was premiered on BBC Radio 6 Music by Nick Grimshaw and Emily Pilbeam independently, without coordination.
+It rides twisted breakbeats under shadowy vocal delivery.
+The feel is of a rave flyer left in the rain, partially dissolved into noise.
 Urgent, propulsive, delivered with a punk edge that does not telegraph its punches.
-The fact that two different BBC presenters championed it without coordination tells you something about the song's reach: it works on the dancefloor and in the headphones simultaneously.
+The fact that two different presenters championed it without coordination tells you something about the song's reach: it works on the dancefloor and in the headphones simultaneously.

 The Receipts

 Clash Magazine gave Forget In Mass a nine out of ten.
-Billboard placed it on their R&B/Hip-Hop Fresh Picks alongside Kehlani and Rakim.
+Billboard placed it on their R&B and Hip-Hop Fresh Picks alongside Kehlani and Rakim.
 The vinyl sold through Rough Trade globally.
-Spotify's editorial machine picked it up across Pollen, Housewerk, and Fresh Finds in multiple markets.
+Spotify editorial placed it across Pollen, Housewerk, and Fresh Finds in multiple markets simultaneously.
 Anthony Fantano covered them.
-Wonderland, Dazed, and Notion all ran features.
+Wonderland, Dazed, and Notion all ran features within the same release window.

 The Trajectory That Matters

-The next chapter is being written now.
-We Love Green in Paris awaits on June 7.
+We Love Green in Paris is on June 7.
 Swedish House Mafia support slots in Gothenburg are confirmed for August.
-New music is promised before summer.
-They are headlining across Europe through 2026 with sold-out dates stacking.
+New music is expected before summer.
+They are headlining across Europe through 2026 with sold-out dates accumulating.

 What makes Deki Alem matter is that they have not chosen between art and energy.
 The music is genuinely strange and genuinely danceable.
 The Swedish Grammy nomination came when they were still a cult.
-Forget In Mass is the moment the cult becomes a crowd — and the crowd, somehow, has not diluted the intensity.
+Forget In Mass is the moment the cult becomes a crowd.
+The crowd, somehow, has not diluted the intensity.
 They have outgrown the underground without leaving it behind.
 That is the rarest trick in music.
+Most acts that scale this fast lose the thing that made them worth scaling.
+Deki Alem have not lost it.
+The album is evidence.

 View all